 Registration for the fall 2023 course is open, and students can self-enroll via links provided below.
 If at that point students have questions, they can reach out to their department’s graduate program coordinator.

 It is recommended that this course is taken during an international student’s first semester at USU.
 Passing the course does not guarantee a teaching assistant position.
 Departments are responsible for granting assistantships and making sure students are registered for this course.

 Course Description: The course addresses understanding American undergraduates, classroom practices and environment, microteaching practicum, classroom language, cross-cultural awareness, and classroom management.
 The course culminates in a video-recorded presentation of the graduate student that is evaluated based on overall comprehensibility and effectiveness in a teaching role.

-This workshop is only offered at the beginning of fall semester, so students need to pay close attention to which dates they are registered for.
-Students can choose either session as they both contain the same course materials.
-The first session will have a max of 25 students, so if a student needs to take that session, they should plan to enroll quickly.
+Registration: This workshop is only offered at the beginning of fall semester.
 To register, the student needs to click the link provided and enter their A#.
 This will allow them to self-enroll in the course.
 They can access course materials via Canvas found at my.usu.edu.

 IELI 7920: Frequently Asked Questions